 The Insta-Mum is definitely, categorically not someone who would be photographed:

-b) riding a zipline while adopting the pose of a frog/someone having a bowel movement
+- riding a zip-line while adopting the pose of a frog/someone having a bowel movement

 Oh.
 Hang on…